berenslab/fundus_image_toolbox/1_read_more/Readmore_quality_prediction.md

     - [DrimDB dataset](https://doi.org/10.1117/1.jbo.19.4.046006) from [kaggle](https://www.kaggle.com/datasets/subhajournal/drimdb-diabetic-retinopathy-images-database?resource=download), see [here](https://academictorrents.com/details/99811ba62918f8e73791d21be29dcc372d660305) for a description

 ### How to
-- Refer to [usage_inference.ipynb](usage_inference.ipynb) to use the model ensemble to predict the quality of an image.
+- Refer to [usage_quality.ipynb](../0_example_usage/usage_quality.ipynb) to use the model ensemble to predict the quality of an image.
-- Refer to [usage_train_single.ipynb](usage_train_single.ipynb) to train a model on the above datasets from a notebook.
+- Refer to [training_quality_single-model.ipynb](../0_example_usage/training and evaluation/training_quality_single-model.ipynb) to train a model on the above datasets from a notebook.
-- Refer to [train_cli.py](train_cli.py) to train and/or evaluate a single model on the above datasets from the command line.
+- Refer to [training_quality_cli.py](../0_example_usage/training and evaluation/training_quality_cli.py) to train and/or evaluate a single model on the above datasets from the command line.
     You can pass a config file
     ```bash
     python train_cli.py --config /path/to/config.yaml